LONGLONGTOM/Fetch_Take_Home/README.md

 1. Download the code from github, run web.py.
 You will see the link for a webpage.
 Copy the link to a brower and see the webpage.
-2. Download the code from github, run this command: docker build -t my-flask-app . docker run -p 5000:5000 my-flask-app
+2. Download the code from github, run this command: docker build -t my-flask-app .

+   docker run -p 5000:5000 my-flask-app

    Copy the link generated to the browser and see the webpage.
-4. run the follwing command
+4. run the follwing command:
    docker pull harveyyliu/my-flask-app:tag

    docker run -p 5000:5000 harveyyliu/my-flask-app:tag

    Copy the link generated to the browser and see the webpage.
 There might be two links generated.
 Please try another if the first did not work.